“I want to ride a horse,” says Marie Nordyke of Independence. “And it better not be a half-dead one, either.”

 Marie met her second husband, Dalton Nordyke, at the apartment complex as well.
 However, she lost him in 2003 and is the only surviving member of her siblings.

-Page 3 of 3 - The 100-year-old horse enthusiast kept active throughout these years by becoming a Red Hatter, making crafts, engraving copper and using her green thumb; her potted plants can be seen on her porch.
+The 100-year-old horse enthusiast kept active throughout these years by becoming a Red Hatter, making crafts, engraving copper and using her green thumb; her potted plants can be seen on her porch.
 She still plants during the springtime, add Gary and Lynette Wages, Marie’s daughter-in-law.

 “She would take a slit of stock from a plant, put it in the ground, and make it grow,” Gary recalls.